Skip to main content

 Aux data import

 Sometimes, it is handy to be able to import auxiliary data.
 Such data may for instance contain measurements of other sensors during the same survey in which your radiometry data was taken.
-This could be other geophysical data (EM, magnetometry, etc) and/or data from elevation meters, GPS, temperature and pressure, etc etc. Gamman now supports merging this auxiliary data into your raw data spreadsheet.
+This could be other geophysical data (EM, magnetometry, etc) and/or data from elevation meters, GPS, temperature and pressure, etc. Gamman now supports merging this auxiliary data into your raw data spreadsheet.
 The auxiliary data needs to be formatted as a spreadsheet; it should be time-ordered and it should contain a "key" column that can be merged with a "key" column in the raw data.
 Mostly this will be a column containing some timestamp (GPS time for instance).

-The following describes the pages of this wizard which is available without an extra license.
+The following describes the pages of this wizard which can be accessed through File | Import aux data.

 Page 1 displays a welcome screen.